kishalayb18/go-web-app/README.md

 13. Configure the `hosts` file
 > For Windows the location : _C:\Windows\System32\drivers\etc\hosts_

-run the command
+run the command to get the Node IP

 ```sh
 kubectl get nodes -o wide
 ```

-or for minikube
+or for minikube run this following command

 ```yaml
 minikube ip